 When you press standby, the display and audio turn off and a blank screen is displayed for 15 minutes.
-You can change the amount of time the projector stays in standby mode; see "Standby Time" on page 24 for details.
+You can change the amount of time the projector stays in standby mode; see "Standby Time" on page 27 for details.
+The LED lights orange while the projector is in standby.

-- If you press standby again within 15 minutes, the projector returns to normal operations immediately. - If you press standby again after 15 minutes, there is about a 60 second delay before the lamp turns back on. - If you don't press standby again, the lamp turns off after 15 minutes.
+- If you press standby again within 15 minutes, the projector returns to normal operations immediately.
+The LED changes from orange to green. - If you press standby again after 15 minutes, there is about a 60 second delay before the lamp turns back on.
+The LED flashes green while the lamp is re-lighting. - If you don't press standby again, the lamp turns off after 15 minutes.
+The LED lights orange while the projector is in standby.